Arknights: Endfield Review Overview

 This starts with the Core AIC Area, or the Automated Industry Complex.
 Your goal is to expand your influence across the regions through outposts connected to the mainframe using Sub-Automation Cores.
 These outposts can handle several factory machines at once, making efficient production lines for crafting products.
 At the beginning, you only have a number of standard machines to work with, but the more you expand and collect Index Points through factory gameplay and data point collection, the more advanced machines you can utilize.

-Maybe it’s just me or it's the 120FPS talking, but Endfield arguably looks much better this time around.
-They’ve probably smoothed out some of the game’s textures and visuals for launch.
-It’s magnificent, seen especially during the prologue in the cold wintry landscape.
+Maybe it’s just me, or it's the 120FPS talking, but Endfield arguably looks much better this time around.
+The developers definitely polished many of the visual assets since the beta.
+It’s magnificent, seen in the details, especially during the prologue in the cold wintry landscape.
 The scenery, the sights, the character designs—good quality visuals just seem to be the standard for Arknights, and it carried on to Endfield as well.

-However, I did notice that some background assets during dialogue cutscenes were rendered to be a little more pixelated.
-Perhaps it’s with my settings (despite being on High) or it’s a way to lessen the load on the PC, but it does get evident especially when a high-textured character is face to face with it.
+However, with how much content there is in the game, it’s inevitable that some may have slipped in through the cracks.
+For example, I did notice that some background assets during dialogue cutscenes were rendered to be a little more pixelated.
+Perhaps it’s a way to lessen the load on the PC, or there’s something going on with my settings (oddly enough, I am on all High specs though), but it does get evident, especially when a high-textured character is face-to-face with it.
+It’s not always there, but it’s common enough to be noticeable.

 Gacha Can Be Confusing

-While not exactly a con, it is something a bit new to those who may be coming from similar gacha-run games such the Hoyoverse games and Wuthering Waves.
-It’s quite the same as it was in the original Arknights, but I’m the type of person who just pulls if I like the character so I’m still learning the basics of how it all goes down.
+While not exactly a con, it is something a bit new to those who may be coming from similar gacha-run games such as the Hoyoverse games and Wuthering Waves.
+It’s quite the same as it was in the original Arknights, and I’m the type of person to not pull on banners of characters I’m not particularly interested in, so it’s not that bad of a "change" to me.
+However, players who have gotten used to the more common gacha systems in place might not be big fans.

+Yes, there is an 80 pull pity for a guaranteed 6-Star character, but it can be any 6-Star.
+Losing a 50/50 does NOT (for emphasis, indeed) guarantee the limited banner’s character.
 It doesn’t matter if you’ve unluckily pulled Lifeng from the standard pool 3 times in a row—there’s no other way to guarantee the limited character from the banner unless you get to 120 pulls.
-If you’re lucky, then good for you.
-If not…well.
-It’s a first impressions review, so I’m still wrapping my head around it, but for now, I think it’s goodbye Laevatain unless I swipe my card.

 Definitely Worth A Try

-Many of its complaints come from its "unconventional" gacha mechanics, but otherwise if you’re not particularly troubled by it (or if you’re good at not giving into temptation) and would just focus on the game as itself, it’s definitely worth a shot.
-It looks like it needs quite a bit of commitment in the long run, but nevertheless, it’s shaping up to be fun, high-quality, and something that will stay for a long, long time.
+Many of its complaints come from its "unconventional" gacha mechanics, but otherwise, if you’re not particularly troubled by it (or if you’re good at not giving in to temptation) and would just focus on the game as itself, it’s definitely worth a shot.
+It looks like it needs quite a bit of commitment in the long run, but nevertheless, it’s shaping up to be fun, high-quality, and something that will stay for a long, long time, and is something that you should definitely keep your eyes on.

 Game8 Reviews